Railroad History 164, cover shows GG1 No. 4937 at Ivy City in Washington, D.C., in 1958 by Robert C. Post.

 R&LHS members deduct 20% from prices listed below.

-Members and non-members: Deduct $1.00 per book for orders of 5 or more out-of-print books.
-For orders of 13 or more, deduct $2.00 per book.
+Members and non-members: Deduct $1.00 per book for orders of 4 or more out-of-print books.
+For orders of 8 or more, deduct $2.00 per book.
+For orders of 25 or more, deduct $3.00 per book.

 USA shipping is free unless special services are requested.